 - unsteadiness, clumsiness

 - slurred speech

 - blurred vision

 - menstrual irregularities.

-The above list includes the more common or mild side effects of Kalma.
+The above list includes the more common side effects.
 They are usually mild and do not last very long.

 Tell your doctor as soon as possible if you notice any of the following: